 - The metal peg board is sturdy, but has really sharp edges, which are not child-friendly, so it needs to be kept in a safe place.

 - If you have more than one child you will need to use creativity or purchase another board or their add-on kits because this chart is ideally made for only one child.

 - Lastly, I wish the board started on the first day of the week, which is Sunday, just like the calendars.

 We still use this chore chart and it looks like new.
 It even survived a move.
 It is very sturdy and I love it now.
 I also love that the chore sticks can be easily replaced.
-After 3 years, we lost a few, and I was able to get new ones at our local dollar store.
+After 3 years, we lost a few of the wooden sticks, but I was able to get new ones at our local dollar store.

 About the Sponsor:

 - Visit the Uncommon Goods Website, there are tons of handmade and specialty gift items to choose from.

 Disclosure: I received the Kids’ Responsibility Board at no cost in exchange for my honest review and opinion from Uncommon Goods.